 We believe in preparing students for the real world.
 Curriculum in the Primary School aims to develop students’ knowledge, processes, skills and attitudes in order for them to be active learners and life participants.
 We seek to facilitate learning experiences in order that each child is fostered cognitively, spiritually, physically, socially and emotionally.

 The curriculum at Immanuel Lutheran College is dynamic, practical and ongoing.
 It constantly seeks to ensure that learning is meaningful, developmental and purposeful.
-It retains an ‘old basics’ philosophy whereby consistent teaching and learning of core skills in Mathematics and English, we believe, will equip our students with the necessary requirements to operate effectively in the twenty first century.
+It retains an ‘old basics’ philosophy whereby consistent teaching and learning of core skills in Mathematics and English will equip students with the necessary requirements to operate effectively in the 21st century.
 At Immanuel, we meet all the expectations and requirements of the Australian Curriculum.

 Whilst we understand that all children will vary in their levels of understanding and development of skills throughout the year, every effort is made to ensure that: